WinFan3672/fb/README.md

 ```
 (Again, some systems have `python3`, so make sure to check.)

-NOTE: You need to run `fb` inside of a terminal or it won't work.
+NOTE: You need to run `fbf` inside of a terminal or it won't work.
 ## Contributing
 There are several ways you can contribute:
 * Report issues.
 I would love to know if you have any bug reports or suggestions.